mashudSCK/sulyap/DEPLOYMENT-CHECKLIST.md

 # 🚀 Deployment Checklist for Render.com

-Use this checklist to deploy your Random Chat app to Render.com in under 10 minutes!
+Use this checklist to deploy your Sulyap app to Render.com in under 10 minutes!

 ---